Pee-wee's Playhouse: DVD and Blu-Ray

 On July 3, 2013, Shout!
-Factory announced that they had acquired the rights to the entire series from Paul Reubens, which was released on Blu-ray on October 21, 2014.
-In addition, the entire series was digitally remastered from the original 16 mm film elements and original audio tracks.
-As of March 24, 2022, this title is out-of-print.
+Factory announced that they had acquired the rights to the entire series from Paul Reubens, which was released on Blu-ray and DVD on October 21, 2014 (the release went out of print several years later).
+Shout!
+Factory reissued the complete series Blu-ray on August 27th 2024.
+In addition, the entire series was digitally reconstructed from the original 16 mm film elements and original audio tracks, with some special effects recreated digitally.
+The restored episodes have also been made available on streaming platforms in May 2024.